 Do you ever not miss a drink?

 I used to really enjoy the taste of a good Irish whiskey and getting sloshed was sometimes great fun.
 But I can give it a miss.
 I have a vaguely unpleasant memory of drinking rough liquor (did Chris plant that there?).
-As for friend and family gatherings, I actually enjoy them more.
+As for friend and family gatherings, I enjoy them more.

 Will you keep it up?

-I think it will now take a conscious and deliberate decision for me to take a drink, but if that happens, I’m not worried, since I now know I’m not dependent on drink.
+I think it will now take a conscious and deliberate decision for me to take a drink, but if that happens, I’m not worried, since I now know I’m not dependent on alcohol.
 If I do start to drink again, I know I can stop again.